 Your child may take a set of educational tests and have the process and quality of reading skills analyzed by a reading expert.

-Vision, hearing and brain (neurological) tests.
+Vision, hearing, and brain (neurological) tests.

-Here’s a recording by Channel News Asia on parents and experts call for early screening of Dyslexia at preschool level
+Here’s a recording by Channel News Asia on parents and experts call for early screening of Dyslexia at the preschool level

 How can Therapy Alliance Singapore help?

-If you observe Dyslexia symptoms demonstrated by your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform a Dyslexia test or assessment for complete analysis of your child.
+If you observe Dyslexia symptoms demonstrated by your child, do not hesitate to contact us for a no-obligation discussion on your child’s condition with our Therapist/Specialist before deciding to perform a Dyslexia test or assessment for a complete analysis of your child.

-Email us any inquiry, our Therapist/Specialist will discuss with you to understand your child’s condition and offer their best advice whether it is necessary to have the Dyslexia test to be conducted.
+Email us any inquiry, our Therapist/Specialist will discuss with you to understand your child’s condition and offer their best advice on whether it is necessary to have the Dyslexia test to be conducted.